cilliagustin/flixmix/README.md

 - A user can delete or edit the comments they wrote.
 - The admin can also delete or edit any comment.

+#### Follow/Unfollow
+- Allows registered users to follow or unfollow other registered users.
+- This allows the users when looking for a  review or list to see only the ones created by users they follow.

 #### HandleErrors.js
 - Here different function manipulate the erros and changes the state of activeAlert Allowing the page to display the data in an aler module.